Cyprus vs Georgia [2026]: Tax Guide

 Cyprus Tax System Explained

-Cyprus taxes residents on worldwide income, but Non-Dom (non-domiciled) status fundamentally changes the picture.
-Non-Dom residents are exempt from the 17% Special Defence Contribution (SDC) on dividend income, leaving only the 2.65% GHS health contribution as the effective rate on dividends.
-The GHS contribution is capped once annual income exceeds EUR 180,000.
+Cyprus taxes residents on worldwide income.
+Non-Dom (non-domiciled) status exempts you from the 5% Special Defence Contribution on dividend income, leaving only the 2.65% General Health Scheme contribution as your effective tax rate on dividends.
+The GHS contribution caps at EUR 4,770 annually once income exceeds EUR 180,000.
+Corporate tax applies at 15% to company profits.

 Corporate tax: 15% on net profits.
 Cyprus companies benefit from a participation exemption on dividends received from qualifying foreign subsidiaries, where ownership exceeds 1% of share capital.
 There is zero withholding tax on dividends paid to non-resident shareholders, which makes Cyprus operationally efficient as a holding location for international structures.